 3. Rattlesnake Point.
 Rattlesnake Point is less than an hours drive from Toronto and it’s beautiful.
 It’s the perfect day trip during thr summer or in Fall.
 We were just there and they have lots of great hiking trails that offer stunning look out points over the escarpment.
 The leaves are just starting to change colour so it was a gorgeous walk.
 It’s $7 per adult to go into the conservation area and access the trails – well worth it.
 From there, head to Andrew’s Farm & Winery.
 I absolutely loved this place!
 Its $12 per adult to enter the grounds and walk around the grounds, and they have so much to offer in there; , a BBQ are where you can buy your lunch, and you can pick your own fresh flowers from their beautiful garden.
 It is gorgeous there and then to top it off, they have a winery so you can do some wine tastings!
 They also offer lots of activities for kids, so it’s really a great way to spend an afternoon for the whole family!
-NOTE: Andrew’s Farm & Winery are opened at the moment!
+NOTE: Andrew’s Farm & Winery is closed for the 2020 season.

 In winter, you can check out the waterfalls and see if any of them are frozen, which would be a beautiful sight!